No Butts. It Has To Be Staifix.

 Ancon recommends that those still specifying and purchasing butterfly ties should now switch to the market leading Staifix HRT4 Housing Wall Tie.
 This tie offers a range of benefits to specifiers, installers and stockists.

 The Staifix HRT4 complies with the requirements of Part E (Resistance to the Passage of Sound) as a Type A Tie for use in separating/party walls (cavities: 50-100mm; 125-150mm).
 As a PD 6697 Type 4 Tie it is suitable for use in external masonry walls in houses up to 10 metres in height with cavities from 50mm to 100mm.
-It meets the technical requirements of the NHBC.
+It can be used in line with NHBC standards.
 It is suitable for use in open cavities, and partial-fill cavities with the Staifix Universal Insulation Retaining Clip.

 The Staifix HRT4 has a slender profile that features specially designed safety ends to reduce the risk of injury on site and multiple drips to prevent water crossing the cavity (whichever way up the tie is installed).

 Staifix cavity ties are value-engineered from high tensile stainless steel wire resulting in increased strength at a reduced price.

 Unlike butterfly ties that are packed in large bundles, Staifix cavity ties nest together in shallow boxes that simplify handling, storage and display.
 Eye-catching merchandising units are available free of charge to Staifix stockists.

 Ancon will be exhibiting at Evolving Concrete 2016 on Thursday 20th October 2016 at the Royal Berkshire Conference Centre, Reading.
 Ancon will be on Stand 19 for the duration of the event.

 Ancon is proud to sponsor The Concrete Society Awards Dinner which is scheduled to be held at The Grosvenor Hotel, Park Lane, London on 17th November 2016.